ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Flood Watch issued April 4 at 3:04AM CDT until April 6 at 7:00AM CDT by NWS Paducah KY</h2>
+   <h2>Flood Watch issued April 5 at 1:29AM CDT until April 6 at 7:00AM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">Showers and storms have produced 2 to 5 inches of rainfall across
-      most of the Quad State since Wednesday.
-A few isolated zones have received as much as 8 inches as of early this morning.
-Another 4 to 8 inches of rainfall forecast through Sunday will result in a particularly dangerous flooding and flash flooding situation.

-      * WHAT...Flash flooding and flooding caused by excessive rainfall is expected.
-With 2 to 8 inches already fallen and another 4 to 8 inches forecast, a particularly dangerous situation is likely to develop.
+   <div style="font-size:120%">The forecast of up to a foot of rain is on track, with many
+      locations nearing that total and experiencing widespread flooding.
+      Additional heavy rain will only exacerbate ongoing flooding and make it even worse and more widespread.

+      * WHAT...Flooding caused by excessive rainfall continues.
+Additional heavy rains will only exacerbate ongoing flooding and make it worse and more widespread...resulting in particularly dangerous situations.

-      * WHERE...All of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.
+      * WHERE...All of southeast Missouri, southern Illinois, southwest Indiana, and western Kentucky.

       * WHEN...Through Sunday morning.

-      * IMPACTS...
-      ...This is a particularly dangerous situation...

-      Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+      * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
       Creeks and streams may rise out of their banks.
 Low-water crossings may be flooded.
-      Extensive street flooding may develop.
-Flooding may occur in homes, businesses and other locations not normally subject to flooding.
-      Roadways may wash away near creeks and culverts.
+Extensive street flooding and flooding of creeks and rivers are possible.
+Area creeks and streams are running high and could flood with more heavy rain.
+Be prepared as rising water levels may cause particularly dangerous situations where evacuations could become necessary.

       * ADDITIONAL DETAILS...
-      - Multiple rounds of locally heavy rainfall over several days will result in extreme forecast amounts of over 1 foot of rain that will cause the risk of flash flooding and flooding to rise markedly and create a particularly dangerous flooding situation.
+      - Flash flooding and flooding caused by excessive rainfall is expected.
+With the forecast on track and radar estimates and spotter reports confirming many locations already having received between 4 and 10 inches, anticipated additional bouts of heavy rain will put everyone in the half foot to foot range.
+A few isolated totals greater than a foot are not out of the question.
+These amounts and resultant flooding creates a particularly dangerous situation.
    </div>
 </p>